 About Brighton Grammar: a short descriptor sentence you can use

-Established in 1882, Brighton Grammar is an ELC to Year 12 open entry Anglican school for 1280 boys.
+Established in 1882, Brighton Grammar is an ELC to Year 12 open entry Anglican school for over 1400 boys.
 Brighton Grammar is located 10 kilometres south of the Melbourne CBD in the prestigious bayside suburb of Brighton.

 The current Headmaster appointed in 2014 is Ross Featherston, passionate about teaching boys.
 Under the visionary leadership of Ross, Brighton Grammar is transforming the way to teach boys.